Moses Brown: Abolitionist activity

 Before the Revolutionary War, Moses broke with his brothers and refused to continue any involvement in the slave trade.
 He began a long crusade against slavery after becoming a Quaker, and he became Rhode Island's leading opponent of the slave trade.
 He freed the last of his own slaves in 1773.
 He solidified his opposition to slavery during the Revolutionary War, in the company of ministers and teachers from the college in Providence, which had closed temporarily because British troops were billeted in its campus.

 Brown renewed his efforts against the slave trade after the war ended.
 He unsuccessfully petitioned the General Assembly for that cause in 1783, wrote frequently in the local press, and helped distribute antislavery pamphlets throughout New England.
 He was instrumental in the 1787 passage of a law banning the participation of Rhode Islanders in the slave trade.
 In 1789, he helped found the Providence Society for Abolishing the Slave Trade, with Quaker and non-Quaker associates, to help enforce recently passed anti-slave trade legislation.
-He later helped pass a law in Congress to forbid foreign slave ships from being equipped in American ports.
+He helped pass a law in Congress to forbid foreign slave ships from being equipped in American ports.

 In contrast, his brother John was one of the state's leading slave traders and the first person prosecuted under the Slave Trade Act of 1794.